The space to harness change

 There will always be change.
 That’s just a fact.
 Instead of being unsettled by the uncertainty, let’s focus on navigating and embracing change and design for flexibility.

-At MillerKnoll, we help organizations embrace change by connecting them with furnishings and tools that give people control over their environment.
-Designs from our collective of brands empower people, teams, and organizations to adapt space to meet their needs by the minute, the hour, or the day.
+At MillerKnoll, we help organisations embrace change by connecting them with furnishings and tools that give people control over their environment.
+Designs from our collective of brands empower people, teams and organisations to adapt space to meet their needs by the minute, the hour or the day.

 Test, learn, then change some more

-Because personal needs change so often, we advocate for organizations to practice inclusive design.
+Because personal needs change so often, we advocate for organisations to practise inclusive design.
 This participatory approach to design requires engagement with end-users throughout the process to ensure a space that accommodates the widest range of needs on Day One and stays effective over time.

-- Provide change management practices to help people get comfortable with change and instill psychological safety.
+– Provide change management practices to help people get comfortable with change and instil psychological safety.

 – Test the effectiveness of a space with pilot projects to engage employees and make sure that it meets everyone’s unique needs.